nmp4/F28WP-Web-Programming-Game/README.md

 ## Game Premise

-This game is based on football, except there are 8 total players fighting each other in deathmatches.
-Where the main goal is to score as many points in anyone elses goal.
+This game is based on being a ball boy who collects football balls once a football pratice session is done.
+The player collects balls, earn points, and avoids obstacles that may cause them damage.

 ##